CHICORY’S CHRISTMAS GIFT

 Breathing a quick prayer, Chicory spoke up boldly: “Good morning, everyone!
 My name is Chicory Cheese!
 I’ve come to bring you some good news!”

 Instantly, the cavern grew deathly silent.
-Only seconds later, he felt a face right up against his own, and two arms wrapped around him, hugging him.
+Then, only seconds later, he felt a face right up against his own, and two arms wrapped around him, hugging him.
 Then he heard a voice, a voice like someone crying in the wilderness: “Chicory, my dear boy, can it really be you!”

 It was his Uncle Isaiah!